liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 [portal property](https://docs.liferay.com/portal/7.0/propertiesdoc/portal.properties.html)
 value.
-You can use a `portal-ext.properties` file with each of your Ext plugins, but don't override the same property from multiple `portal-ext.properties` files--the loading order isn't assured and you can cause unintended system behavior as a result.
+You can use a `portal-ext.properties` file with each of your Ext plugins, but don't override the same property from multiple `portal-ext.properties` files.
+The loading order isn't assured and you can cause unintended system behavior as a result.

 - `docroot/WEB-INF/ext-web/docroot/WEB-INF` files: